 Procreate works sort of like Photoshop in the fact that it uses layers.
 Layers are your friend.
 I repeat …layers are your friend.
 Make that your mantra.
 You can see in the image below that I use a new layer for every line of brush lettering.
 The layers can be accessed by clicking the button in the upper right that looks like two boxes.
 To add a new layer, click the plus sign in the upper right.

 Next, you’ll choose your brush.
 Click on the paintbrush in the upper right and choose Sketching > HB Pencil.
 You can change the size and opacity of the brush with the sliders on the right hand side of the screen.

 Now, you’re just going to sketch.
 When you hand letter on the iPad pro, you can be as sloppy as you need to be because this sketch layer will ultimately be hidden in your final product.
 Sketch till you are happy with the results.

 Now you’re going to create your actual brush lettering.
+If you need brush lettering practice, you may want to review the basics of hand lettering and practice with this uppercase practice sheet.
 There are many different procreate brushes to choose from under Brushes>Calligraphy.
 This Brush Pen is the one that I normally work with.
 It is free with Procreate.
 Adjust the size of your brush (if needed) with the slider on the right.